 Seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.
-Please refer to the US EPA Emissions-related warranty contained herein for information about warranty claims.
+Please refer to the US EPA EMISSION-RELATED WARRANTY contained herein for information about warranty claims.

 2. Engine is running too hot.